frst/flash/Readme.md

 Create, and start an example application

-    archer init test-application --template=blog-application
+    flash init test-application --template=blog-application
     cd blog-application
-    archer run
+    flash run
     # server running on localhost:29547

 ## Deployment

-We provide a simple cloud application service for running your archer applications.
+We provide a simple cloud application service for running your flash applications.
 An account registration is required, and hosting will affect your account usage.
 If you are offering an open source application, send us an email and we can look into setting you up with